 Her experience with patients was emotionally challenging but ultimately elucidated the need for people to have safe and legal access to cannabis medicine.
 Our CEO shares, “I came across burn victims, pediatric patients, veterans, cancer patients, patients of all ages, suffering from all kinds of conditions that cannabis was helping.
 The stories were heart-wrenching; for many, cannabis was a last resort and an act of desperation.
-It was this desperation that propelled them forward into uncharted territory; getting access to cannabis was a huge challenge for many.”
+This desperation propelled them into uncharted territory; getting access to cannabis was a huge challenge for many.”

 Fisher’s relief from a specific tincture and her problematic experience with edible highlights the need for physicians to be trained in cannabis medicine and to recommend the right products for each individual.
-Even more powerfully, everything she endured and triumphed over inspired Fisher to found Leafwell that same year in 2017.
+Even more powerfully, everything she endured and triumphed over inspired Fisher to found Leafwell in 2017.

-She explains, “These experiences, my own experience, and the stories from hundreds of patients I came in contact with over those three years, really were the inspiration for Leafwell.
+She explains, “These experiences, my own experience, and the stories from hundreds of patients I came in contact with over those three years, really inspired Leafwell.
 This plant had the versatility and amazing potential to help so many people, but there were huge challenges around access, information, education, and research.”

 Leafwell was founded upon these pillars and had a driving mission that Fisher encapsulates: